Tony Paige (American football)

-Anthony Ricardo Paige (born October 14, 1962 in Washington, D.C.) is a former professional American football player who played running back for nine seasons for the New York Jets, Detroit Lions, and Miami Dolphins of the National Football League.
-Paige went professional in 1984 as a sixth round selection of the New York Jets.
+Anthony Ricardo Paige (born October 14, 1962) is an American former professional football player who was a running back for nine seasons with the New York Jets, Detroit Lions, and Miami Dolphins of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.
+Paige was selected by the Jets in the sixth round of the 1984 NFL draft.
 He led the Jets in touchdowns (10) as a rookie starter.
 After nine seasons in the league, he retired at the age of 30.

 Playing career

 Paige’s football career began at DeMatha Catholic High School in Maryland, where he would later be elected into the school’s Hall of Fame.
 He then donned the Chicago maroon and burnt orange at Virginia Tech.
 Paige is considered one of the finest blocking and receiving fullbacks to ever play for the Hokies and was also inducted into the school’s Sports Hall of Fame.

-Agent and Broadcasting Career
+Agent and broadcasting career

-He has been an NFL agent since 1994, representing players like Cam Newton of the Carolina Panthers, Randy Starks of the Miami Dolphins and 4-time Pro Bowl selection Kris Jenkins, now a Studio Analyst for SNY and CBS.
-He is with the Washington, D.C.-based representation firm Perennial Sports and Entertainment.
+Paige has been an NFL agent since 1994, representing players like Cam Newton of the Carolina Panthers, Randy Starks of the Miami Dolphins and 4-time Pro Bowl selection Kris Jenkins, now a Studio Analyst for SNY and CBS.
+He is with the Washington, D.C.–based representation firm Perennial Sports and Entertainment.